darrencarlin/Weather-App-Coding-Test/README.md

 * Setup as Vue.js project
 * Implemented function to get main data from API (temps,sunrise/sunset times,wind speed/direction, humidity, pressure)
 * Implemented function to get local time for each city
     * this was a little challenging given the Date object gets local time by default
 * Implemented function to convert sunrise / sunset time to local time
 * Implemented function to get wind direction to flesh out detailed pages

+Todo:

+* desktop version
+* deploy to public